Sc00057a6901

 $8 per day sounds like Depression Era wages.
 Of course, in those days, you could take your girl to a first-run movie, then treat her to a hamburger and cup of coffee at the local diner for twenty-five cents – and that included the movie and and the snack afterward for BOTH of you!

-8. almost 11 years ago on Nancy
+8. about 11 years ago on Nancy

 It is so great to see someone remember important events such as Pearl Harbor Day.
 Of course, some of us who are grandmothers of today’s eight-year-olds can ALSO remember how Nancy, Sluggo, Fritzi and Phil all pitched in to support the boys in uniform back in the day!